notuntoward/ref/obsidian/Obsidian Share Vault/Health/Exercise/Combo Workout Revised Long.md

 ---
 created date: 2025-06-20T18:54:24-07:00
-modified date: 2025-06-21T16:17:13-07:00
+modified date: 2025-06-22T16:22:21-07:00
 tags:
   - excercise
+  - posture
 ---
 Also see: [[Combo Workout Revised Short]]
 **My Modifications**
 - Remove the Standing Ankle Dorsal Stretch from the end: the PT said I didn't have ankle mobility problems; I'm already doing several functional exercises what require ankle range of motion; and because some study said that functional exercises were more effective than stretching.
 - Removed Doorway Chest Stretch at end since redundant with kyphosis exercises (below)
-- Replaced these two with the five CCEP kyphosis (hunchback) exercises in [[Seidi14hyperKyposisExrcsEffic]], could advance to the many in [[Elpeze22kyphosisAdolescCCEP|Elpeze22kyphosisAdolescCCEP]]
+- Replaced these two with the five CCEP kyphosis (hunchback) exercises in [[Seidi14hyperKyposisExrcsEffic]], could advance to the many in [[Elpeze22kyphosisAdolescCCEP]]
 - [ ] Consider if the ending Low Lunge Twist Stretch and Figure-Four Stretch exercises are redundant w/ the kyphosis exercises above
 ## Workout Summary